mcha-forks/meson-dash-docset/README.md

 ### `src/icon.png`

 If you want to associate an icon with the docset, it should be saved to `src/icon.png`.
+Make sure to uncomment the corresponding line in `Makefile` to include the icon in the docset.

 ### `src/index.sh`